Puzzle Link 2

 Puzzle Link 2 (Japanese: つなげてポンッ！2 Hepburn: Tsunagete Pon!
 2) is a 1999 Arcade-style puzzle video game for the Neo-Geo Pocket Color.
-Like 1998's Puzzle Link, to which it is the direct sequel, Puzzle Link 2 was developed by TUG and published by SNK.
+Like 1998's Puzzle Link, to which it is the direct sequel, Puzzle Link 2 was developed by Yumekobo and published by SNK.
+The game was later re-released as part of Neo Geo Pocket Color Selection Vol. 2 in 2022.

 Gameplay

 Just like its predecessor, Puzzle Link 2 is a tile-matching game in which the player must clear away blocks which occupy some of a 9x10 block grid.
 New to the sequel, there are three tile skins that the player can choose for the standard blocks (a default set styled like the symbols for the French suits in a deck of playing cards; the set of shapes used for the blocks in the first game; and a set resembling small rounded creatures with eyes).

 Puzzle Link 2 once again features the Normal (now called 'Card Game'), Clear (now called 'All Clear'), and Battle modes from the original.
 Puzzle Link 2 also features two new modes: an Endless mode and a Card mode.